Don't make these common mistakes!

-To not make this mistake, make sure you are part of a community of people who all care about spiritual gifts, both theirs and yours!
+To not make this mistake, make sure you can be part of a group of people who all care about spiritual gifts, both theirs and yours!

 #3: Applying your gifts in a limited scope versus Applying across all areas of life